Inis Cathaigh

-Inis Cathaigh, Scattery Island or Inniscattery Island is an island in the Shannon Estuary, Ireland, off the coast of Kilrush, County Clare.
+Inis Cathaigh (also known as Scattery Island or Inniscattery Island) is an island in the Shannon Estuary, Ireland, off the coast of Kilrush, County Clare.
 The island is home to a lighthouse, a ruined monastery associated with Saints Senan and Canir, an Irish round tower and the remains of an artillery battery.
 The last residents left in 1969.
 Most of the island is now owned by the Office of Public Works, who run a small visitor centre and carry out repairs and maintenance on the island; it was bought by Dúchas in 1991.The Irish name Inis Cathaigh was formerly anglicised Iniscathy, which later became Iniscattery and finally Scattery.

 History

 Saint Senan

 Saint Senan was born at Magh Lacha, Kilrush, County Clare, ca. 488.
 He founded the monastery of Inis Cathaigh, which became the seat of a bishopric, sometime between 535 and 540.
 At an early time the abbot-bishop of the monastery was deemed to have authority over what later became the dioceses of Killaloe, Limerick and Ardfert.
 There are the remains of an oratory and house and of seven small churches or chapels, together with a round tower and a holy well.
 One of Senan's students was Aidan of Lindisfarne.